Russian general shot and wounded in Moscow, in latest attack on top military leaders

 The committee has opened a criminal case into what it called the attempted murder of a high-ranking defense ministry official.

-Alekseyev is now awake after surgery, TASS reported.
+Alekseyev is now awake after surgery, TASS reported Saturday.
 “Doctors cautiously say that his life is not in danger,” it added, citing medical sources.

-Russian Foreign Minister Sergey Lavrov accused the Ukrainian government of being behind the attempted murder of Alekseyev, without citing evidence.
+Russian Foreign Minister Sergey Lavrov had accused the Ukrainian government of being behind the attempted murder, without citing evidence.

+The FSB said on Sunday that the alleged perpetrator had arrived in Russia in December and had been instructed to carry out the attack by Ukrainian special services.

 Ukrainian authorities have not commented on the shooting.

 Alekseyev, 64, is the first deputy head of Russia’s Main Intelligence Directorate, the GRU.
-The Russian general was one of several GRU officials sanctioned by the United States in 2016 for wide-ranging malicious cyber activity directed at undermining US democratic processes.
+He was one of several GRU officials sanctioned by the United States in 2016 for wide-ranging malicious cyber activity directed at undermining US democratic processes.

 He was also sanctioned by the European Union in January 2019 following a nerve agent attack in Salisbury, England, which the British government said was carried out by GRU agents to poison a former Russian spy.
 The EU sanctions describe Alekseyev as “responsible for the possession, transport and use in Salisbury… of the toxic nerve agent ‘Novichok’ by officers from the GRU,” along with sanctioned Russian military intelligence chief Igor Kostyukov.

-Note: Correction: This story has been updated to reflect that the FSB said only one alleged accomplice had been detained.